Cambrorhytium: Description

+Its similarity with the Lower Cambrian species Torellelloides giganteum may indicate a close relationship.
+Cambrorhytium has also been compared to the fossil Archotuba and Sphenothallus.

 C. elongatum has been described to contain an alimentary canal in a single Chinese specimen.

+Taxonomy

 C. major was originally described as a member of the hyolith genus Orthotheca.

 C. fragilis was originally included by Charles D. Walcott in the genus Selkirkia, – a taxonomy that was retained by later workers until finally questioned and redescribed as Cambrorhytium in the eighties.

-Its similarity with the lower cambrian species Torellelloides giganteum may indicate a close relationship.